-The teachers and students of the CSC's undergraduate group adopted, in May 2005, the following code of honor and regulations for examinations for all CSC courses.
-The basic concept is taken from the Stanford University code of honor that has existed for some considerable time.
+The following code of honour was adopted in May 2018 by teachers and students of the school's first and second-cycle education council.
+The basic concept is taken from the Stanford University code of honour that has existed for some considerable time.
 The purpose is to uphold a common concept of honour.
-If students and teachers adhere to this code, greater resources can be channelled to other purposes than supervisory and control measures.
+If students and teachers adhere to this code of honour, greater resources can be channelled to other purposes than supervisory and control measures.

-Evaluation of knowledge and skills are valuable elements of education.
-The teacher shall always keep this in mind when setting laboratory assignments, home assignments etc., as well as the written, traditional examination.
+The evaluation of knowledge and skills is a valuable element of education.
+The teacher shall always aim to keep this in mind when setting laboratory assignments, home assignments, etc., as well as traditional written examinations.

-Each student shall honestly declare the work that he/she has done and what he/she has not done.
-It is dishonest to copy texts or programming code.
-In certain circumstances, however, it can be appropriate to quote a certain authority.
-The student shall then clearly indicate what is a quote and the author.
+Each student shall honestly declare the work that he/she has done him/herself and what he/she has not done him/herself.
+It is dishonest to copy texts or program code.
+In certain circumstances, however, it can be appropriate to quote relevant sources.
+The student shall then clearly indicate what is quoted and the name(s) of the author(s).
 At other times it can be appropriate to use a complete programme example, e.g. from the course literature.
 Any student doing this must openly declare it.
-It is wrong to acquire a previously completed solution to an assignment but it is permissible to use some help when in difficulties.
-Such help shall be openly acknowledged.
+It is wrong to acquire a previously completed solution for an assignment, but it is permissible to use some help when in difficulties.
+Such help must always be openly acknowledged.

 Teachers shall endeavour to set assignments that do not readily tempt students to copy.
-Assignments ought to be of reasonable difficulty and assessment of students' work shall be made in a spirit of generosity.
+Assignments ought to be of reasonable difficulty in relation to the intended learning outcomes of the course, and assessment of the students' work shall be correspondingly accurate.

-If students have contributed to different degrees during group assignments, this shall be freely admitted.
-It is wrong to attempt to take advantage of other group member(s) but it is justifiable to allow a smarter or more ambitious student to receive due acknowledgement for his/her efforts.
+If students have contributed in varying degrees during group assignments, this shall be openly acknowledged.
+It is wrong to attempt to take advantage of other lab colleague(s), but it is justifiable to allow a more gifted or more ambitious student to receive due acknowledgement for his/her efforts.
 The role of the teacher is to permit all group members to demonstrate their individual efforts.
-Frankly declared errors ought to be judged generously.
+Frankly declared errors ought to be met with good will.

-The Swedish regulations governing universities and colleges of higher education stipulate that disciplinary measures may be taken against students using prohibited aids or in any other way attempting deception at an examination or at any other time when study performance is judged, i.e. cheating attempts.
-Teachers, in accordance with the same regulations, are obligated to report well founded suspicions of deception.
-Such matters are dealt with by KTH's (SU’s) disciplinary board, of which the president is chairman.
+The Swedish regulations governing universities and colleges of higher education stipulate that disciplinary measures may be taken against students using prohibited aids or in any other way attempting deception at an examination or at any other time when study performance is assessed, i.e. attempts at cheating.
+In accordance with the same regulations, teachers are obligated to report well founded suspicions of cheating.
+Such matters are dealt with by KTH's disciplinary board, of which the President is chairman.

-The purpose of these regulations is to clarify what is permitted and what is forbidden.
-Any breach of these regulations (other than pure carelessness) is regarded as cheating.
+The purpose of the rules below is to clarify what is permitted and what is forbidden in an assessment.
+Any breach of these rules (other than pure carelessness) is regarded as cheating.